-James Anderson was born in a log house on Oakridge Street, then known as Ormond
+James Anderson was born in a log house near present day Oakridge Street, along the

 Fairhaven Road.
 Back in those days, farm fields in East Brookline stretched all the way from Breining Street across the ravine to the hills on the other side of Brookline

-Boulevard, where streets like Bellaire Place and Milan Avenue now sit.
+Boulevard, where streets like Bellaire Place and Milan Avenue now sit, all the

 Young James and his family grew up working these fields.
 On March 31, 1874, at age 25, he married Anna Mary Fischer.
 The Fischer family owned a farm on Edgebrook Avenue.
 The new couple purchased the

 During their first twenty years together, James